nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `add DESCRIPTION [-due DEADLINE] [-email EMAIL_ADDRESS] [-tags LIST_OF_TAGS] [-rep REPEAT_DURATION] [-prio PRIORITY_LEVEL]`

 - The format for `DEADLINE` is `dd/mm/yyyy hh:mm` or `dd-mm-yyyy hh:mm`.
+- The date and time provided for `DEADLINE` must be of a later time than the current GMT+8 time.
 - `EMAIL_ADDRESS` must be of a valid email address format.
 - `LIST_OF_TAGS` can consist of multiple tags, separated by a space.
 A task cannot have multiple of the same tag.
 Tags will be sorted in lexicographic order.
 - `REPEAT_DURATION` must be an integer from 0 to 2147483647, and can only be used if a `DEADLINE` is also provided.
-The task will repeat every week starting from the `DEADLINE` for `REPEAT_DURATION` times.
+A new task will be added every week starting from the `DEADLINE` for `REPEAT_DURATION` times.
 - `PRIORITY_LEVEL` must be either 1, 2, or 3 (1: `Low`, 2: `Medium`, 3: `High`).

 Example of usage and output: